simp-lee/passwordmanager/README.md

 3. **Clipboard Protection**: Passwords copied to the clipboard are automatically cleared after 30 seconds
 4. **Input Protection**: Password input is not displayed on the screen
 5. **Security Confirmation**: Dangerous operations (such as deleting accounts or exporting plain text) require confirmation
+6. **Local Storage Only**: No data is ever sent over the network or stored in cloud services

 ## Security Recommendations